History of Medicine: Home

 Welcome to History of Medicine

 The Robert L. Brown History of Medicine Collection was established in 1972.
-The collection was named in 1985 for Robert L. Brown, MD, former Associate Dean of the School of Medicine, in recognition of his strong support of the Health Sciences Library for more than twenty-five years.
+The collection was named in 1985 for Robert L. Brown, MD, former Associate Dean of the School of Medicine, in recognition of his strong support of the Abbott Library for more than twenty-five years.

 This guide aims to assist those doing history of medicine research and highlight the information available at the History of Medicine Collection.

 A show globe has been used as a symbol of pharmacy from the 17th century to the early 20th century.
 It marked the pharmacy or apothecary and oftentimes showcased the pharmacists' skills as they were able to make the vibrant colors with chemicals in their shops.

 *Image courtesy of the R. L. Brown History of Medicine Collection, University at Buffalo.*

 World War I Horse-Drawn British Ambulance

 A model of a World War I horse-drawn ambulance manufactured by the Hauser Company of Germany during the early 1930s.